 Here is our proposed ordinance, modeled after ordinances passed in other Maine Towns:

-A ban on plastic shopping and grocery bags only at Waterville businesses with 10,000 square feet or more of retail space.
-Restaurants, non profits, and the Farmers Market are excluded.
+A ban on plastic shopping and grocery bags only at Waterville businesses with 10,000 square feet or more of retail or commercial space.
+Restaurants, non profits, and the farmers market are excluded.

 The ban would apply to Waterville grocery stores including Hannaford, Shaws, and Caswells, Walmart, Mardens, Home Depot, Staples, K Mart, and a few other businesses.
 This is where the majority of plastic shopping and grocery bags are distributed.